 Another widely used weapon was the carroballista.
 It was cart-mounted mobile field artillery.
 And it shot arrows and bolts.
 There was one man operating the ballista while another was manoeuvring some sort of winch handle.
 The horses or mules usually pulled the cart.

 12) Corvus- An innovative Ancient Roman naval weapon

 Corvus was a naval weapon that allowed the Roman legions to cross over to enemy ships.
 It was extensively used against the Carthage during the Punic Wars.
 The device was a small bridge with a parapet on both sides and it had a heavy barb on the underside to pierce and anchor onto the enemy ship.
 Additionally, it used the system of pulleys.

 Before the Punic Wars, the Romans had little experience in maritime warfare.
 Through the invention of the corvus, they went on to win many battles.
 However the corvus had its disadvantages, it wasn’t suitable to use during rough weather.
 Hence as time went on the Romans became more experienced and advanced in naval warfare and it diminished the use for the corvus.

 13) The Lorica Segmentata- The protective personal armour

 The Lorica Segmentata is the iconic symbol of the Roman soldier.
 It is a body armour most associated with the Roman army.
-It was an armour which had metal strips which were fastened to the leather straps inside.
-Lorica Segmentata was usually worn by the auxiliary troops.
+It was an armour that had metal strips that were fastened to the leather straps inside.
+The auxiliary troops usually wore the Lorica Segmentata.
 The armour provided for the protection of the chest and the back and it absorbed and deflected physical attacks.
 Additionally, it could be stored properly as it was easy to fold and keep.